DonDubstep/DonDubstep-Course-work-ST/README.md

-This course work was made by the real God
+This course work was made by the real Gods